Sunday, June 27, 2010

 B: These lyrics could have been a lot more perfunctory than they are.
 I rather like them.
 The chorus is a bit lazy.

 A: As well as she intends, there’s little Hera Björk can do to lift this, the (very) poor cousin of This Is My Life.
-It’s many times better than the original, needless to say, but even the chorus sounds likes it’s apologising for its own shortcomings: the plinkety-plonk of the piano seems to be saying “I’m doing my best here, but it really doesn’t get any better than this”.
+It’s many times better than the original, needless to say, but even the chorus sounds like it’s apologising for its own shortcomings: the plinkety-plonk of the piano seems to be saying “I’m doing my best here, but it really doesn’t get any better than this”.

 18 Lithuania

 B: Now this is clever: superficially scathing and self-pitying, but ultimately tongue-in-cheek and self-deprecating, and bathetic for all the right reasons.
-For anyone who still doesn’t get it, the clue is in the title.
+For anyone who still doesn’t get it, the clue

 19 Armenia